serenabertozzi/bookmark-manager/README.md

 As a user,
 So that I can remember the sites I want to go back to, I'd like to see a list of sites I have bookmarked.

+As a user
+So that I can increase the list of bookmarks,
+I'd like to add new bookmarks.

 ```
 ### Domain Modeling